pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---old-manual.md

     Your library file is not a library file (at least is not of the correct file format used by this assembler).
 Have you maybe used another "library" file?
 The Z80 library file could also be corrupted (at least in the header).

 *   "Environment variable not defined"
-    The assembler reports either the "Z80\_STDLIB" environment variable wasn't found when used by options -x and -i.
+    The assembler reports either the "Z80\_STDLIB" environment variable wasn't found when used by options -x and -l.

 *   "Cannot include file recursively"
     A file was tried to be included which was already included at a previous include level.
 INCLUDE "a.h" cannot contain an INCLUDE "a.h".